 The BAIT (Bankaufsichtliche Anforderungen an die IT) defines more specific requirements for IT departments based on the overall requirements defined in the minimum requirements for risk management (MaRisk).
 The update has been provided - as with all previous library updates - to existing and new customers alike.
 The new content includes a control set of 130 control statements and a corresponding assessment set.
 We also added some new control statements specific to the BAIT to the library to appropriately cover this regulation.

 More Transparent IT Governance

 Banks are required to put a more transparent IT Governance Framework in place and increase controls management diligence.
 The IT Governance controls framework shall be linked to mature information risk management processes and information security management practices.
 For Alyne customers, these requirements are easily implemented.
-Alyne's control framework linked to multiple standards, laws and regulation is fully integrated into an assessment and risk management capability.
-Exactly as intended by this new regulation.
+Alyne's control framework, linked to multiple standards, laws and regulations, is fully integrated into an assessment and risk management capability, exactly as intended by this new regulation.

 The role of the Chief Information Security Officer is significantly strengthened and is now a mandatory role for regulated banks.
 Reporting, responsibilities and oversight of secure software development have been defined in significant detail.
 Unsurprisingly, identity and access management, secure operations and outsourcing remain focus topics.

 Contact our sales team at [email protected] to learn how Alyne can help your BAIT initiative or learn about how you can experience Alyne’s capabilities in a Proof of Concept.